-Because of the raw surface around your prostate and the irritating effects of urine, you may expect frequency of urination and/or urgency (a stronger desire to urinate).
+Despite the fact that no skin incisions were used, the urethra and bladder are raw and irritated.
+Because of this raw surface, you may expect frequency of urination and/or urgency (a stronger desire to urinate).
 You may also find that you need to get up more often at night to urinate.
 These symptoms will usually resolve or improve slowly over several weeks.
-You may see some blood in your urine over the first 6 weeks.
-Do not be alarmed, even if the urine was clear for a while and then becomes bloody.
-If you see blood in the urine, limit strenuous activity and be sure to drink a lot of fluids.
+You may see some blood in your urine over the first few weeks.
+Do not be alarmed even if the urine was clear then becomes bloody.
+If you see blood in the urine, limit strenuous activity and be sure to drink a lot of fluids until the urine clears.
+If you start to pass blood clots or the bleeding worsens, call us.

 Some patients are sent home with a catheter in their bladder.
 It is normal to see blood in the urine as long as you have a catheter in place, and you may continue to see blood in the urine for several days after the catheter is removed.
+The catheter should be draining periodic red urine - this is normal.
 It is very important to drink a lot of fluids.
 If you are discharged with a catheter in the bladder, your doctor will tell you when to return to clinic to have the catheter removed.